-Upon the recommendation of the Compensation Committee, the Board of Directors also has approved, subject to stockholder approval, a further amendment to the Incentive Plan to include an "evergreen" provision that provides for automatic annual increases in the number of shares authorized for issuance.
+The Compensation Committee also has approved, subject to stockholder approval, a further amendment to the Incentive Plan to include an "evergreen" provision that provides for automatic annual increases in the number of shares authorized for issuance.
 Under this provision, the maximum number of shares issuable under the Incentive Plan would be increased annually as of the first day of each of our fiscal years 2011 through 2018, by an additional number of shares equal to the least of (a) 750,000 shares of common stock, (b) 4% of the number of then outstanding shares of common stock and (c) any such lesser number of shares of common stock as is determined by the Compensation Committee.
 Approval of this proposal will ensure that the company will be able to continue to issue equity compensation to key personnel in future years.
 If stockholders approve this "evergreen" provision by approving proposal 3, but do not approve proposal 2 which increases the number of authorized shares under the Incentive Plan immediately, we will not be able to make grants under the Incentive Plan until fiscal year 2011.